eunsikim/Spring24-CSE1321-E04/README.md

     [Gradescope | Save time grading](https://www.gradescope.com/)
 	- You should have received an email from Gradescope.
 	- Submit lab, assignments, midterm, and final.
-	- For this section, submit only .java files unless specified otherwise.
+	- For this section, submit only .cpp files unless specified otherwise.
 	- Double check source code submitted.

 - ***GitHub Repository***